Argai: The Prophecy: Plot

 The story is partly set in the year 1250, partly in 2075.
 Angel, the fiancée of Prince Argaï, is under the spell of the Dark Queen.
 The evil Queen steals the youth of juvenile women and keeps them asleep for the rest of their lives.
 This way, she remains immortal.
 To save his fiancée, Argaï travels through time and meets detective Oscar Lightbulb, his assistant Barnaby and his secretary, Moony Moon.
 They decide to help Argaï with his battle against the queen and the rescue of his beloved.
 To defeat the queen, they have to awake Angel with an antidote which contains 13 unique ingredients.
 Their first challenge is to find each of these ingredients.

 Unlike most stories involving time travel, when a character is killed in a time that is not their own, they are returned to their own time instead of dying.
-This is why it is necessary for the heroes to defeat Queen Orial in 2075 and for Queen Orial to kill Argaï in 1250, as it would not be permanent otherwise.
+This is why it is necessary for Queen Orial to kill Argaï in 1250, as it would not be permanent otherwise.